Q&A about the Max Weber Program

 Display All

-No. An application is only possible if you are still studying for at least two semesters within the (regular) period of study at the start of funding (1 April).
+No. An application is only possible if you study for at least two further semesters within the (regular) period of study at the start of funding (1 April).
 In consecutive degree programmes, this refers to the Master's degree and not to the period of study of the Bachelor's degree.

 The nomination period ends on November 1 of each year.
 From this date, the Max Weber team will record all nominations and mail the nominees by mid-December.
-If you have not received any mail before, please first ask your examination office and then ask the contact persons of the Max Weber Program.
+If you have not received any mail before, please first ask your examination office and then contact the Max Weber Program.

 Please submit all application documents on time for 15 January.
 Only complete documents can be considered.